 Even though I buy jewelry almost every day, I don’t buy everything

 we are offered… no one could!
-I buy based on what is popular, desirable and
+I buy based on what is popular,

 we buy.
 Also, what we buy changes all the time as fashions and trends

 1. Be thorough.
 I am sure you would like the best possible